ppau/ppau-graphics/wsgi/README.md

 Test if it all started OK with `systemctl status ppaugraphics`.

-Meanwhile, in your NGINX config you'll need the following:
+Meanwhile, in your NGINX config you'll need at least the following:

 	location /FOO/wsgi {
 		include uwsgi_params;